SkylineCommunications/dataminer-docs/connector-help/connector_help/CPI_VZC-6967V7.md

 # CPI VZC-6967V7

-The **CPI VZC-6967V7** driver is a serial driver used to monitor and configure the **CPI VZC-6967V7** device.
+The **CPI VZC-6967V7** connector is a serial connector used to monitor and configure the **CPI VZC-6967V7** device.

 ## About

 The **CPI VZC-6967V7** is an amplifier.
-The driver uses serial communication to monitor and configure the device.
+The connector uses serial communication to monitor and configure the device.
 This means that it sends commands to the device and receives a response for every command.

 ## Installation and configuration

 ### Creation

-This driver uses a serial connection and needs the following user information:
+This connector uses a serial connection and requires the following input during element creation:

 **SERIAL CONNECTION**: